When you’re giving a talk or presentation, it can be helpful to focus on one main point.

 Now I think even three points is too many.

-Now when I give a talk, I focus on one main point, and organize all my material and examples around the one main point.
+When I give a talk today, I focus on one main point, and organize all my material and examples around the one main point.

 One speaker who does a great job of making one main point is Joel Osteen.
-I turned on the television and listened to Osteen as I got ready for church.
+Sometimes I turn on the television and listen to Osteen as I get ready for church.
 He always starts his sermons the same way.
 “Today I want to talk to you about [his one point].”
-All of his arguments, all of his bible passages, and all of his examples focus on the one main point.
+All his arguments, all his bible passages, and all his examples focus on the one main point.
 He starts his sermon by telling you the one main point, he keeps coming back to the one main point throughout the sermon, and he ends his sermon by reminding you about the one main point.